-The fuel tank on your Pro Line is made of heavy gauge aluminum with internal baffling to minimize sloshing.
+The fuel tank on your Pro Line is made of heavy gauge plastic with internal baffling to minimize sloshing.
 The tank is vented overboard, inspect the vent for obstructions regularly.
 'Deck plate' access ports are placed over the hose connections and the sending unit.
-Inspect the hose connections on a regular basis, and if you notice fuel odor or see fuel in the bilge.
+Inspect the hose connections on a regular basis, and if you notice fuel odor or see fuel in the bilge there may be a leak somewhere in the fuel system.
+Correct before operating vessel.